Head Engineering Learning Assistant Position Description

 - Communicate program status regularly with IEFX Program Coordinator.

-- ELA Training course during second 8 weeks of the Spring 2017 semester (1 credit hour course)
+- Help Program Coordinator facilitate ELA Training course during second 8 weeks of the Spring 2018 semester

-- Two training sessions in the Fall (paid)
+- Help Program Coordinator facilitate one training session in the Fall

-- Meetings with previous Head ELAs and IEFX Program Coordinator
+- Meetings in Spring 2018 semester with previous Head ELAs and IEFX Program Coordinator

 $11.00 / hour